-We have built a human-centric proprietary product platform for discovery and development that we believe will enable the rapid advancement of a broad portfolio of novel product candidates into non-Investigational New Drug (non-IND) human clinical studies under regulations supporting research with food.
-In these non-IND clinical studies, we are able to measure safety and tolerability and potential markers of effect, which allows us to assess the overall promise of our MMT candidates.
-If after completing non-IND clinical studies we pursue an MMT candidate as an investigational drug product, we will conduct clinical trials under an IND to evaluate its safety and effectiveness as a therapeutic in patients.
+We have built a proprietary product platform for discovery and development that we believe will enable the rapid advancement of a broad portfolio of novel product candidates into human clinical studies.
+In initial clinical studies under regulations supporting research with food, we are able to evaluate safety and tolerability and potential markers of effect, which allows us to assess the overall promise of our MMT candidates.
+If after completing these initial clinical studies we decide to pursue an MMT candidate as an investigational drug product, we will conduct clinical trials under an IND, or the regulatory equivalent outside the U.S., to evaluate its safety and effectiveness as a therapeutic in patients.